pavoljuhas/oh-my-zsh/plugins/scd/README.md

-# scd -- smart-change-directory
+# scd - smart change of directory

-This plugin defines `scd` shell function for changing to any directory with a few keystrokes.
+Define `scd` shell function for changing to any directory with a few keystrokes.

 `scd` keeps history of the visited directories, which serves as an index of